 There are plenty of ways to use seasonal strawberries: from enjoying French Crepes filled with red berries to elaborate Strawberry Cake - Fraisier.

-I was reluctant to make strawberry recipes with baked berries until I recently made Strawberry Clafoutis and Strawberry Crumble.
+If you are reluctant to make strawberry recipes with baked berries, you should definitely try Strawberry Clafoutis and Strawberry Crumble.

 Why you should try this recipe